Emirates Cup

 The Emirates Cup is a pre-season association football competition hosted by English club Arsenal at their home ground, the Emirates Stadium in Holloway, London.
 Created in 2007 and named after the club's principal shirt sponsor, Emirates, the tournament consists of exhibition games with invited clubs held in the summer.
 It is not sanctioned as a competitive event and carries no official recognition.
 The competition was not staged in 2012 due to the London Olympics, in 2016 and 2018 due to stadium maintenance, and in 2020 and 2021 because of the COVID-19 pandemic.

 The tournament format, though occasionally revised, has always prioritised entertainment and brand exposure for Emirates over competitive football.
 In its early editions, teams earned three points for a win, one for a draw, and none for a loss, with an extra point awarded for each goal scored.
-This was dropped in 2011 but reinstated from 2013.
-If teams finish level on points, total shots on target have been used as a further tiebreaker since 2009.
+This was dropped in 2011 but reinstated in 2013.
+If teams finished level on points, total shots on target were used as a further tiebreaker.
 Since 2019, the event has been shortened to a single-day format.

 Arsenal, as the organisers and perennial hosts, have won the most titles, winning the competition nine times.
-Other one-time winners include Hamburger SV (2008), New York Red Bulls (2011), Galatasaray (2013), Valencia (2014) and Lyon (2019).
+Other one-time winners include Hamburger SV (2008), New York Red Bulls (2011), Galatasaray (2013), Valencia (2014), Lyon (2019) and Borussia Dortmund (2026).
 Lyon have appeared more often than any other visiting side, with four invitations.
-Arsenal are the current holders, having defeated Athletic Bilbao 3–0 in the 2025 edition.
+Borussia Dortmund are the current holders, having defeated Arsenal 3–2 in the 2026 edition.

 History

 Arsenal first announced their intention to stage a pre-season competition at their home ground, the Emirates Stadium, in March 2007.
 Managing director Keith Edelman revealed plans were at an exploratory stage, and added: "It would be in pre-season, around late July, and tickets would be reasonably priced.
 We feel it could be a really exciting event."
 Details of the tournament were formally announced on 1 May 2007, with Italian champions Inter Milan, French side Paris Saint-Germain and German outfit Hamburg confirmed as participants.
-Hamburg's qualification into the UEFA Intertoto Cup meant they withdrew from the competition; the club was subsequently replaced by Spain's Valencia.
+Hamburg's qualification into the UEFA Intertoto Cup meant they withdrew from the competition; the club was replaced by Spain's Valencia.

 A wide shot of the Emirates Stadium, where Arsenal faced Real Madrid in 2008.